bradhowes/SynthInC/Pods/SwiftyUserDefaults/README.md

 let froggies = DefaultsKey<[FrogSerializable]?>("froggies")
 ```

-#### RawRepresentable
+## RawRepresentable

 And the last but not least, `RawRepresentable` support!
-It's all the same situation like with `NSCoding` or with `Codable`, add one
+Again, the same situation like with `NSCoding` and `Codable`:
-little protocol to rule them all!
 ```swift
 enum BestFroggiesEnum: String, DefaultsSerializable {
     case Andy